gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy waited for the lines to go nearly taut before shouting, "Now!" and yanking the edge of the parawing up as hard as she could.
-The makeshift rocket strapped to Benício's back flared, kicking him forward.
+The makeshift motor strapped to Benício's back shrieked into life, kicking him forward.
 For an instant Iffy thought it wasn't going to work, but the core she had pulled out of the chair wasn't smart enough to wonder